uberalex/uberalex.github.io/projects/index.md

 areas of the centre, or including possible collaboration with industry partners in the centre.
 If you have a topic you're interested in that fits that agenda, please get in touch.

-### Controlled Language

-In industry, documents and other text are normally written to particular style and content directives.
-This can include restricted vocabularies, simplified sentence structures, or particular readability requirements.
-This project would examine how content might be written or re-written, with computer support, to better follow these rules.
-It could include developing authoring software, enhancing linguistic tools, and/or surveying authors, translators, and editors.

-The project is co-supervised with an expert consultant from the Localisation Industry, Dr. Fred Hollowood.

 # Specific Projects